 There are many tales from the past that recount sightings of ghosts in the state of Rhode Island.
 These stories are not unlike those that exist throughout most of the other New England states, which is rich in history.
 One thing that does set Rhode Island apart is that it's best known as the state where entire communities reported seeing and experiencing vampires from 1790 to around 1890, and these vampire sightings served as the source of one of Rhode Island's most famous ghost stories.

 The real tragedy of the time period between 1790 and 1890 wasn't so much the number of people who supposedly died from vampire attacks, but the number of deaths that resulted from tuberculosis, otherwise known as consumption.

 Characteristics of Tuberculosis

-When you compare both fictional and non-fictional accounts of vampires from this time period, it is shocking to see how perfectly the physical characteristics of vampires match the physical characteristics of those villagers that suffered and died from tuberculosis.
+When you compare both fictional and non-fictional accounts of vampires from this period, it is shocking to see how perfectly the physical characteristics of vampires match the physical characteristics of those villagers that suffered and died from tuberculosis.
 Symptoms included the following.